You are located in service: ELN@RWTH (Electronic Lab Notebook)

 4. Limiting Visibility of Entries

 Instead of removing a person from the team, they can remain in it while their entry visibility is restricted.
 Through rights management, it can be determined that only the original owner and admins have access to specific entries.
-This prevents the individual leaving from accessing information that is not relevant to them while still remaining part of the team.
+This prevents the individual who is leaving from accessing information that is not relevant to them while still remaining part of the team.
 Team Admins may also lock items, ensuring they are in read-only mode.

-General Aspects Considered by the Points Above
+General aspects Considered by the Points Above

-There are various methods to remove a user from a team: (1) archive, (2) delete, (3) removal from team by SysAdmin.
+There are various methods to remove a user from a team: (1) archive, (2) delete, (3) removal from team by System Admin.

-- Archiving a user archives them in all teams.
+• Archiving a user archives them in all teams.

-- Setting the "valid until" date for a User sets this date for all teams they are a member of.
+• Setting the 'valid until' date for a user sets this date for all teams they are a member of.